Chapel Lane, Forest Row,

 Original design by brothers and founding members William R. and Francis A. Lee; some input from the two other founding members: Robert Birch and Rev A.T.
 "Archdeacon" Scott.
 Later modifications made by Harry Hunter and longstanding Ashdown professional Jack Rowe (1897); final significant changes made by Jack Rowe (1922).

-18-hole par-68 West course (5,606 yds from back tees).
-The West course was laid out as a 9-hole course in 1889, then transformed to 18-holes in 1932 in time to host the English Ladies Championship.
+Also at Royal Ashdown Forest is the 18-hole West course (par-68; 5,537 yds from back tees).
+The West course was laid out as a 9-hole course in 1889 (and known as the Ladies Course), then transformed to 18-holes in 1932 in time to host the English Ladies Championship.
 Today the West is open to golfers of all handicaps; tee time availability is rarely a problem and 3 and 4-ball play is welcome even at weekends.
-The West Course is surrounded by quiet woodland and defended by ample heather.
-An excellent course in its own right, its challenge lies not in length, but in the demand for accuracy and course management.

 51.088759